Mongolia 2023 "Ice Age Animals"

 Ostriches (Struthionidae) are remarkable giant flightless birds.
 The two living African species represent only a small part of ancient struthionid diversity, which comprises a number of fossil taxa, including the largest known birds of Northern Hemisphere – Pleistocene giants Pachystruthio, who has been estimated standing 3.5 meters tall and weighing up to 450 kg.
 In comparison with most other birds, ostriches have an extensive fossil record, mostly represented by eggshell fossils, which are rather common in many Neogene to Quaternary localities of Africa and Eurasia.

-During the Miocene through Pleistocene ostriches birds were present not only in Africa, but also enjoyed a wide distribution across Southern Europe, Central and Southern Asia, as well as the Caspian Region, Kazakhstan and southern Siberia.
-Until beginning of 20th century they survived in the Arabian Peninsula, Syria and Iraq.
+During the Miocene through Pleistocene, ostriches were present not only in Africa, but also enjoyed a wide distribution across Southern Europe, Central and Southern Asia, as well as the Caspian Region, Kazakhstan and southern Siberia.
+Until the beginning of 20th century they survived in the Arabian Peninsula, Syria and Iraq.

 The osteological fossil record is much less representative for Struthionidae and is mainly represented by isolated leg bones.
 Eggshells of Struthio anderssoni from Late Pleistocene are known from Mongolia and eastern China.